 The minimum recommended cage size for an active bird like a blue-fronted Amazon is a 3-foot cube, though larger is better.
 If you can't get a very large cage, try to compensate by allowing him extra out-of-cage time each day.

 While you can usually find them at pet stores, it's best to go through a bird breeder.
 They will be able to verify your new pet's origins and his health, which is important for any exotic bird.
 Contact local bird breeders in your area and ask if you can visit them and spend time with their birds.
 Seeing a blue-fronted Amazon parrot in its home environment will give you quite a bit of insight into what it's like to live with one.
-The more you can visit with him before bringing him home, the better.
+The more you can visit with it before bringing it home, the better.

-In the wild, blue-fronted Amazons forage on fruits and berries, leaf buds and blossoms, as well as seeds and nuts.
+In the wild, blue-fronted Amazons forage on fruits and berries, leaf buds, and blossoms, as well as seeds and nuts.
 It's also believed that they eat some proteins.
 Like all parrots, blue-fronted Amazons need a varied diet that mimics their natural foods.

 All Amazons are active parrots and the blue-fronted should be allowed a minimum of three to four hours per day outside the cage, especially if their cage is small.
 This allows him to play and stretch his wings and to be part of the family.